 It’s a question that has stirred up many a heated debate: Is it okay to eat food that has fallen on the floor?
 Many people abide by the “five-second rule,” which maintains that anything is fair game if you pick it up within that time frame.
-Some allow 10, 20, even 30 seconds to lapse before relegating the food to the trash bin.
+Some allow 10, 20, even 30 seconds to pass before relegating the food to the trash bin.
 And legend has it that Genghis Khan abided by a 12-hour rule.
 But others argue that the rule is an urban myth—that no dropped food is safe.
 Who’s right?

 The five-second rule has actually been put to scientific test.
 In an often-cited, though unpublished, study from 2003, a high school student interning at the University of Illinois found that gummy bears and fudge-striped cookies placed on ceramic floor tiles that had been inoculated with E. coli picked up the bacteria in less than five seconds.
 That is, germs can hitch a ride on food upon contact, it seems, so it doesn’t matter how quickly you try to grab it.
 On the other hand, the student also found that most floors—in university buildings—were cleaner than expected.